tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 Here we had to add another data type, which is the same as our original, Record<string, number | string>.
 It is named `lightsaber`, and inside of it contains two keys, `color` and `power`.
 You can see the `lightsaber` object is accessed by first accessing the `person1` object, and then itself accessed for the values of its keys `color` and `power`.
-This access would have also been correct:
+This access pattern would have also been correct:

 ```ts
 console.log(person1["lightsaber"]["color"]); // 'Blue'